top of page

 ARTICLE XIII: AMENDMENTS

-By-Laws may be amended at any general meeting of the membership by a vote of the members present, provided that the proposed amendment(s) have been submitted to the Board of Directors for consideration at least three weeks prior to the meeting, and further provided that written notice of such proposed amendment(s) and of the meeting shall have been given to the entire membership at least one week prior to the meeting.
+By-laws may be amended at any general meeting of the membership by a vote of the members present, provided that the proposed amendment(s) have been submitted to the Board of Directors for consideration at least three weeks prior to the meeting, and further provided that written notice of such proposed amendment(s) and of the meeting shall have been given to the entire membership at least one week prior to the meeting.

 ARTICLE XIV: TERMINATION